 For the making of electrofeit, Thomas’ creative process took place mainly in his studio, where he selected individual “voices,” or strands of melodies from the main, skeletal recording, then rearranged these in layers to create his final product.
 With this repetitive overdubbing process, Thomas is telling the listener a story; his interpretation of an historical narrative.
 “Electrofeit takes pieces from many different keyboard works and arranges them in a narrative way that means something to me at least,” he says when discussing the act of reproducing music of the past.

 Just as Brian Eno considers himself a composer beholden to the studio and constantly evolving recording technologies, Thomas is now pioneering this methodology in the classical genre.
 He is opening the doors for classical music to be heard in the precise manner the composer intends for it to be, without the loss of transmission that occurs from traditional composition, to conductor, to individual musicians in a live performance.
 Electrofeit has a sound that is both more full and resonant than typical Bach recordings, with a sonic depth that can only be paralleled in music and film genres outside of the traditional.
 His use of overdubbing and panning allows for the inherent polyphonic nature of the music to come to life for any listener, anywhere, at anytime, in the exact manner that he intends it to be heard.
 Of course, headphones are a must for this experience:

-Electrofeit is available to stream on Spotify and for purchase on The Silent Howl website.
+Electrofeit is the first in a trilogy of soon-to-be-released Bach albums by Thomas in collaboration with other classical musicians.
+It is available to stream on Spotify and for purchase on The Silent Howl website.